thoriqpb/3-Omni-Wheeled-Base/README.md

    - SDA `pin 21`
    - SCL `pin 22`
 2. IBT2
-   Connect each motor driver’s `PWM` and `EN` pins according to the program's specifications.
+   connect each motor driver’s `PWM` and `EN` pins according to the program's specifications.

+## Setting Up the Controller🎮
+Every Bluetooth controller has a unique MAC address.
+To connect the controller to your program, you need to specify its MAC address, such as `ec:64:c9:5e:28:xx`.
+To find your controller's MAC address, use the SixAxis Pair Tool.
+Here's how:
+1. download and install the [SixAxis Pair Tool](https://sixaxispairtool.en.lo4d.com/windows).
+2. connect your controller to your laptop using a data cable.
+3. launch the tool to view the MAC address of your controller.

 ## How it works😺❔
-1. Upload and run the program.
+1. upload and run the program.
-2. the motor speed and x-angle should be started in 0.
+2. the motor speed and should be started in 0.
-3. Pair the ESP32 with PS4.
+3. pair the ESP32 with PS4.

 ## Notes⚠️